XujuanChen/codepath_homework/README.md

   - A vulnerability of Session Hijacking/Fixation.
   - code: ```https://35.184.88.145/blue/public/hacktools/change_session_id.php ```
   - Change the session id to the one we hijacked by sniffing the network, we are able to bypass user login.

 <img src="blueSession.gif">

 ## Green

+Vulnerability #1: Username Enumeration

 Description:
   - A vulnerability of Username Enumeration.
   - When the username is valid and the password is incorrect, the error was bold.
 Otherwise the error was not bold.

 <img src="greenEnumerate.gif">

-Vulnerability #2: Session Hijacking/Fixation
+Vulnerability #2: Cross-Site Scripting (XSS)

 Description:
   - A vulnerability of Cross-Site Scripting (XSS).
   - code: ```<script>alert('XXX found the XSS!');</script> ```
   - Post the malicious script code through Contact Form.
 The XSS attack was succeed on green site and pop-up on the feedback page.

 <img src="greenXss.gif">

 ## Red

+Vulnerability #1: Insecure Direct Object Reference (IDOR)

 Description:
   - A vulnerability of Insecure Direct Object Reference (IDOR).
   - We are able to see sensitive information by change the query id.
 The id of 10, 11 suppose not to be shown.

 <img src="redQuery.gif">

-Vulnerability #2: Session Hijacking/Fixation
+Vulnerability #2: Cross-Site Request Forgery (CSRF)

 Description:
   - A vulnerability of Cross-Site Request Forgery (CSRF).
   - Post the malicious link of CSFR form by the Contact Form.
   - The form was auto-submit, once admin login and checked the link, it will auto-update targeted user's info.

 <img src="redCSFR.gif">

 ## Notes